Table of contents

 $ npm install --save ebisu-js

 Then, in your code, if you use CommonJS and

-var ebisu = ;
+var ebisu = require('ebisu-js');

 Let’s start working immediately with code and we’ll explain as we go.

-Now, it’s important to know that Ebisu is a very narrowly-scoped library: it aims to answer just two questions:
+It’s important to know that Ebisu is a very narrowly-scoped library: it aims to answer just two questions:

 - given a set of facts that a student is learning, which is the most (or least) likely to be forgotten?